nixpkgs-architecture/simple-package-paths/README.md

 [interactions]: #interactions

 - `nix edit` is unaffected, since it uses a packages `meta.position` to get the file to edit.
-  Though with this RFC `nix edit` could be updated to not have to rely on that anymore for the packages in the new hierarchy in nixpkgs.

 # Drawbacks
 [drawbacks]: #drawbacks